tomfanhm/cheat-sheet/src/content/documentation/oracle.md

 ### FROM

-- Specifies the table from which the data will be retrieved
+- Specifies the table from which the data will be retrieved.

 ```sql
 SELECT